ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ## JupyterHub

 [Jupyter notebooks](https://jupyter.org/) are an excellent resource for interactive development and data analysis using _Python_, _R_, and other languages.
-Jupyter notebooks can contain live code, equations, visualizations, and explanatory text which provide an excellent enviornment to use, learn, and teach interactive data analysis.
+Jupyter notebooks can contain live code, equations, visualizations, and explanatory text which provide an integrated enviornment to use, learn, and teach interactive data analysis.

 CU Research Computing (CURC) operates a [JupyterHub server](https://jupyterhub.readthedocs.org/en/latest/) that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
 The CURC JupyterHub uses the next-generation [JupyterLab](https://jupyterlab.readthedocs.io) user interface.
 The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
 Additional documentation on the [CURC Anaconda distribution](../software/python.md) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.